LycheeOrg/LycheeOrg.github.io/docs/md/distributions.md

 The files in `Lychee` are read only for apache.
 No write access needed.

-## Virutal Box with Visual Studio Code
+## VirtualBox with Visual Studio Code

 - Requires an Apache server with `proxy` and `proxy_http` enabled.
 - Requires a Virtual Machine (using e.g. VirtualBox)